emfcamp/badge-2024-documentation/docs/hexpansions/eeprom.md

 !!! warning "This document is a work in progress.
 More details will be added as they become available."

-If you want your EEPROM-equipped hexpansion to do something automatically, you need to [write some data to the eeprom](#how-to-write-app-to-eeprom).
+If you want your EEPROM-equipped hexpansion to do something automatically, you need to [write some data to the EEPROM](#how-to-write-app-to-eeprom).
 The data consists of a header which contains hexpansion metadata, and a LittleFS file system which contains your application and data.
 The minimal application consists of a file called `app.py` that contains your code.

 ## How to write app to EEPROM